BendingSpoons/katana-swift/README.md

 }
 ```

 `NodeDescriptions` lets you split the UI into small independent, reusable pieces.
-That's why it is very common for a `NodeDescription` to be composed by others `NodeDescription` as children, generating the UI tree.
-To define child components implement the method `childrenDescriptions`
+That's why it is very common for a `NodeDescription` to be composed by other `NodeDescription`s as children, generating the UI tree.
+To define child components, implement the method `childrenDescriptions`.

 ```swift
 struct CounterScreen: NodeDescription {